I’ve seen hundreds of terribly damaged relationships restored over the years.

 First, draw on the wisdom in books like Dangerous Calling and Pastors at Risk, which provide invaluable insights and practical suggestions on how to avoid many of the attitudes and behaviors that damage leadership relationships.

-Second, encourage your entire church leadership team (pastors, elders, deacons, ministry leaders, etc.) to go through our new online course, Relational Wisdom 2.0 (see our new study guide for an overview of the key principles).
+Second, encourage your entire church leadership team (pastors, elders, deacons, ministry leaders, etc.) to go through our new online course, Relational Wisdom 3.0.
 By creating a private group, they can study together and enjoy interactive discussions online or in person.

 To spur your leaders on in this training, consider offering to pay the registration fees for your entire leadership team (only $70/person).
 This small investment is a fraction of the cost of picking up the pieces after a forced pastoral exit (see the sobering statistics in Strike the Shepherd).